qchemlab-embedding/2023-07-14-workshop/_episodes/09-undoing.md

 > ## Exercise
 >
 > 1. Let's create few new commits on `experiment_with_cilantro` branch
-> 2. Do `git log` or `git graph` to inspect the recent history:
 >
 >
+> ```
+> $ git log --oneline
 >
+> f85500e (HEAD -> experiment_with_cilantro) prepare todo list
+> 25f8f0a modify recipe
+> c7375d4 increase the amount of cilantro
+> a85267e maybe little bit less cilantro
+> c79bfc1 let us try with some cilantro
+> 901f422 enjoy your dish!
+> 7adfe4b add half an onion
+> 49baa1f adding ingredients and instructions
+> ```
 >
->
-> 3. Realize you do not want these commits and wish to go back to the original state of that branch.
+> 2. Realize you do not want these commits and wish to go back to the original state of that branch.
 This can be done with
 >
 > ```
 > $ git reset --hard a85267e
 > ```
 >
-> 4. What is now the output of `git graph` or `git log`?
+> 3. What is now the output of `git graph` or `git log`?
 {: .challenge}